AI Governance Framework: Definition, Principles and Implementation Guide

 For a deeper analysis of AI risks in business, see our guide to AI risks and risk management frameworks.

-AI Governance and International Regulatory Alignment
+AI Governance and Global Regulatory Alignment

 AI governance frameworks support organisations operating internationally, including those subject to: